8.2 Evaluating the Amount of Persistence in Science Images

 Figure 8.4: Results of MAST persistence query.

-The software applied to all WFC3/IR images also produces several FITS files (summarized in Table 8.1) for each flt file in a dataset.
+The persistence products software also produces several FITS files (summarized in Table 8.1) for each flt file in a dataset.
 The *_extper.fits and *_persist.fits files contain predictions of the external and total persistence in a dataset.
 The *_flt_cor.fits file is an flt file with the total persistence subtracted.
-These files can be retrieved from MAST as a tar.gz file by clicking one of the Visit links; each Visit must be retrieved separately.
-In situations where there is some persistence predicted in a science image, displaying these persistence product FITS files along with original data in DS9 or some other image display is ultimately the best way to determine whether persistence needs to be taken into account in the analysis of the data.
+These files can be retrieved from MAST as a tar.gz file by clicking one of the Visit links (see Visit column in Figure 8.4); each Visit must be retrieved separately.
+In situations where there is some persistence predicted in a science image, comparing these persistence product FITS files to the original data in DS9 or some other image display is ultimately the best way to determine whether persistence needs to be taken into account in the analysis of the data.

 Table 8.1: Files Associated with Persistence Correction